rkuo2000/NPCpy/docs/npc_data_layer.md

 # NPC Data Layer

 What principally powers the capabilities of npcsh is the NPC Data Layer.
-In the `~/.npcsh/` directory after installation, you will find the npc teaam with its tools, models, contexts, assembly lines, and NPCs.
-By making tools, NPCs, contexts, and assembly lines simple data structures with a fixed set of parameters, we can let users define them in easy-to-read YAML files, allowing for a modular and extensible system that can be easily modified and expanded upon.
-Furthermore, this data layer relies heavily on jinja templating to allow for dynamic content generation and the ability to reference other NPCs, tools, and assembly lines in the system.
+In the `~/.npcsh/` directory after installation, you will find the npc teaam with its jinxs, models, contexts, assembly lines, and NPCs.
+By making jinxs, NPCs, contexts, and assembly lines simple data structures with a fixed set of parameters, we can let users define them in easy-to-read YAML files, allowing for a modular and extensible system that can be easily modified and expanded upon.
+Furthermore, this data layer relies heavily on jinja templating to allow for dynamic content generation and the ability to reference other NPCs, jinxs, and assembly lines in the system.

 ## Creating NPCs
 NPCs are defined in YAML files within the npc_team directory.
 Each NPC must have a name and a primary directive.
-Optionally, one can specify an LLM model/provider for the NPC as well as provide an explicit list of tools and whether or not to use the globally available tools.
+Optionally, one can specify an LLM model/provider for the NPC as well as provide an explicit list of jinxs and whether or not to use the globally available jinxs.
 See the data models contained in `npcsh/data_models.py` for more explicit type details on the NPC data structure.